We aim to deliver excellence in Texas Science education.

 Because scientific thinkers, humane leaders and creative experts are needed to solve emerging challenges, we are focusing on:

-8. Offer education that responds to a changing world
+8. Provide educational options that respond to our changing world

 Our Award-Winning Freshman Research Initiative